Iterable/iterable-web-sdk/README.md

 });
 ```

-will ensure the following links open in the same tab if your domain is `mydomain.com`, for example:
+This code ensures the following links open in the same tab if your domain is
+`mydomain.com`, for example:

 ```
 /about